Nic30/hdlConvertor/doc/dev_minitutorial.md

         include/hdlConvertor/verilogPreproc/verilogPreprocParser/ \
         include/hdlConvertor/vhdlConvertor/vhdlParser/ -r
      ```
+   * Now add a pydev nature to this project so we can use code navigation and autocomplete for python.
+Right-Click on project -> PyDev -> add project; Then add "." and "hdlConvertor" direcotories in to PYTHONPATH in project properties -> PyDev - PYTHONPATH

 # Debuging in Eclipse
 * apt install python3-dbg # because normal python crashes on some errors without reporting (like undefined symbol in c library)